 Researchers at the Federal University of São Carlos (UFSCar) have patented a new test for detecting Sars-CoV-2 in saliva.
 The device combines precision equivalent to that of the RT-PCR test, low cost and the ability to analyze multiple samples at the same time.
 In addition to detecting the presence of the virus, the new test also indicates the viral load of the infected person.

 The technology used to detect the virus involves a marker with an electrochemiluminescent property (which emits light from electrochemical reactions).
-Thus, in the presence of the pathogen’s genetic material, a reaction occurs that emits red light, indicating a positive result for covid-19.
+Thus, in the presence of the pathogen’s genetic material, a reaction occurs that emits red light, indicating a positive result for Covid-19.
 The intensity of red light is proportional to the viral load present in the sample.
 If the device does not light, it is a sign that the virus was not detected and, therefore, the person is not infected.

-Another innovation is that the device can be coupled to a smartphone, allowing the sampling and testing process to be completed without the need for a specialized professional.
+Another innovation is the fact that the device can be coupled to a smartphone, allowing the sampling and testing process to be completed without the need for a specialized professional.
 The project was supported by FAPESP, the Coordination for the Improvement of Higher Education Personnel (Capes) and the National Council for Scientific and Technological Development (CNPq).

 The second test model developed at LaBiE detects the RNA of the virus present in saliva.
 However, unlike the most recent device, it is based on an adaptation of the ELISA (enzyme-linked immunosorbent assay) platform, widely used in clinical analysis laboratories throughout Brazil.

 Faria explains that the first two tests are in an advanced negotiation process with partner companies.
 The objective is to produce them on a large scale and market them.